livekit/webrtc-vmaf/README.md

 This tool is designed to perform [VMAF analysis](https://github.com/Netflix/vmaf) for WebRTC video codecs.

-WebRTC video, due to its real-time requirements, often does not use certain features of video encoders because of the limited number of frames that can be kept in the encoder's frame buffer.
-Consequently, video encoded with a low-latency profile usually sacrifices a bit of bitrate efficiency compared to the full potential of the codecs.
+WebRTC video, due to its real-time requirements, is often less efficient compared to the encoder's full potential.
+Part of the reason is due to the limited number of frames that can be kept in the encoder's frame buffer.
+As a result, when video is encoded with a low-latency profile, it tends to forgo some bitrate efficiency compared to the maximum capabilities of the codecs.

 This presents a dilemma for WebRTC application developers: what bitrates should be used to ensure high-quality encoding?